-7. Write the full electron configuration of Cu(0) in its ground state.
-Give the oxidation state of Cu in complex J. Write the electron configuration of Cu in the free ion corresponding to J.
+7. Write the full electronic configuration of Cu(0) in its ground state.
+Give the oxidation state of Cu in complex J and write the electronic configuration of Cu in the free ion corresponding to J.

 Electronic configuration of Cu(0):

 Oxidation state of Cu in J:

 Electronic configuration of Cu in J:

-8. Select the geometry of the copper ion in L. Assuming an ideal geometry of ligands around the copper center, draw the electronic levels of the d orbitals subject to the crystal field.
+8. Select the geometry of the copper ion in L. Assuming an ideal geometry of the ligands around the copper center, draw the electronic levels of the d orbitals subject to the crystal field.
 Fill the orbital diagram.
 Give the maximum value of the spin (S) for this complex.